OSXBasedAnon/glimmer/README.md

 * **Intelligent Conversational State Management:** The `cli::chat::handle_chat` function maintains a persistent conversation state, enabling multi-turn, contextual interactions.
 The system synthesizes prior messages with new prompts to maintain a coherent dialogue and provide highly-relevant responses.

-* **Adaptive Task Analysis and Decomposition:** Glimmer's core intelligence is driven by the `gemini::analyze_task_complexity` function.
+* **Adaptive Task Analysis and Decomposition:** Glimmer's core intelligence is driven by analyzing task complexity and using adaptive metrics to form deep responses related to the query.
 This function dynamically assesses the complexity of a user's request and generates a structured `TaskComplexity` object.
 This object informs the execution strategy and, for complex tasks, provides a pre-computed vector of sub-steps.

     * **Low-Complexity Execution:** Trivial tasks are handled via a single, optimized API call using `gemini::query_gemini` to minimize latency and token consumption.